Murder of the Prodigal Father

 My sweating hands gripped the armrests, imprinting every nick and design flaw into permanent memory.

-My desperate imagination clung to my tawny-haired dream, the exotic temptress, and took a ride on the meditative drone of air travel into fantasy, chasing her gleeful, naked form through a mountain meadow.
-Wild and free, her flowing mane beckoned my desire with a copper promise.
-Her skin’s texture as rich as cream skimmed from the top of those thick glass, half-gallon jugs Gram used to pull from the front porch on a cool Montana morning.
-Wild-eyed Jane and I tumbled to the flowering grass, giggling with sexual hysteria, blood rushing toward the promised rumpus.
+I shut my eyes and clung to my tawny-haired dream, an exotic temptress.
+The meditative drone of air travel transported me away from the threat and into fantasy where I chased her gleeful, naked form through a mountain meadow.
+Wild and free, her flowing mane beckoned with its copper promise, her skin silkier than cream skimmed from the top of those thick glass, half-gallon jugs Gram used to pull from the front porch on a cool Montana morning.
+Wild-eyed, Jane and I tumbled to the flowering grass, giggling with sexual hysteria, blood rushing toward the promised rumpus.

 Breathe in.
 One, two, three, four.
 Breathe out.
 One, two—